NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 Many `lang2nix`-type tools have impure steps today.
 Since these tools must be only invoked inside the derivations to generate code, the impure inputs must be gotten via fixed output derivations.
-This might require changes to those tools
+This might require changes to those tools to separate the pure work from the impuire gather steps.

+Additionally, as @7c6f434c point out, some upstream tooling thinks it is being pure, but the "lock files" (or similar) pinning mechanism it provides isn't up to the task for Nix's purposes.
+Quicklisp, for example, uses a "weird mix of MD5 constraints and SHA1 constraints" that isn't really up to the task.
+Another example would be using git commit hashes, which, since we don't want to download the whole history, are not good enough on their own.

+A concrete example of a change that would bring such tooling into compliance is via "prefetching" to build a map of insufficient upstream-tool keys (say a pair of a name and lousy hash) to higher quality hashes for fixed output derivations.
+The prefetching step would be run impurely but do as little work as possible, and the remaining bulk of the work would be done purely in derivations.

-Updating fixed output hashes and similar however is perfectly normal and not affected by this RFC.
+Updating fixed output hashes and similar --- including running such a prefetch script as described above --- however, is perfectly normal and not affected by this RFC.
-The updates can be performed by hand, or with update bots like today.
+Such updates, as opposed to regenerations of Nix code, can be performed by hand, or with update bots like today.
 The update bots would just need to learn to run the regeneration script (or risk failing CI because the vendored generated code is caught as being out of date).

 ## Idempotency and bootstrapping